Daemonite/material/docs/4.6/material/tabs.md

 ## Tabs on dark background

-When using tabs on a dark background, add `nav-inverse` class to your `nav nav-tabs` container.
+When using tabs on a dark background, add `.nav-inverse` class to your `.nav nav-tabs` container.
 It will lighten text and icons used according to Material guidelines.

 <div class="bd-example bd-example-tabs">
   <div class="pt-2 bg-primary">